cosmah/WasteManager/README.md

-Based on the retrieved information, here is a comprehensive and descriptive README for the `WasteManager` project:

 ---

 # WasteManager

-WasteManager is a comprehensive solution for managing waste efficiently using a combination of JavaScript, Python, TypeScript, and HTML.
+WasteManager is a comprehensive solution for managing waste efficiently using a combination of JavaScript, Python, TypeScript, and Native Wind.
 This project includes both frontend and backend components to provide a complete waste management system.

 ## Table of Contents
 - [Description](#description)